 You can file a claim with the wage claims division of the Illinois Department of Labor.
 This can be done by filling out a Minimum Wage and Overtime Claim Application.
+(Aplicación en Español.)
 The filing should include as much information and documentation as possible.
-This process can be completed with or without an attorney.
+Filing a wage claim in Illinois can be completed with or without an attorney.

 What are my time deadlines?

-If you have a wage/hour complaint, do not delay in contacting the Department of Labor to file a claim.
+If you have a wage/hour complaint for the state of Illinois, do not delay in contacting the Department of Labor to file a claim.
 There are strict time limits in which wage claims must be filed.
-In order for the agency to act on your behalf, you must file the complaint within five years from the date that the claim arose.
+In order for the agency to act on your behalf, you must file the complaint within one years from the date that the claim arose.
 In order to file a private lawsuit, however, you must file the complaint within in three years.